 Non-eligible employers fall into the following groups:

-- Federal, provincial, territorial or municipal governments, and related organizations such as educational institutions, hospitals, etc.
+- Federal, provincial, territorial, or municipal governments, and related organizations such as educational institutions, hospitals, etc. - Companies in the financial sector. - Members of the House of Commons and the Senate. - Organizations that engage in partisan political activities.